-RC tools have higher operating speeds and the media must be rated to at least the RC idle speed.
+RS tools have higher operating speeds and the media must be rated to RS idle speed at a minimum.

 Check media quality regularly to ensure it is not dull or worn.
 Using worn media causes a poor surface finish and increased wear on the bearings that results in premature tool failure.